 Self-employed persons - TOZO

 Self-employed persons are not covered by the NOW.
-Provided certain conditions are met, self-employed persons in the Netherlands whose business is affected, can receive temporary income support during March, April and May under the Temporary Bridging Scheme for Self-Employed Persons (Tijdelijke Overbruggingsregeling Zelfstandige Ondernemers, TOZO).
+Provided certain conditions are met, self-employed persons whose business is affected, can receive temporary income support during March, April and May under the Temporary Bridging Scheme for Self-Employed Persons (Tijdelijke Overbruggingsregeling Zelfstandige Ondernemers, TOZO).
 A director/major shareholder (directeur-grootaandeelhouder, DGA) may, under certain circumstances, be eligible to support under the TOZO.
 Applications can be made at the latest on 31 May 2020.
 Income support based on the Support Self-Employed Persons Decree (Besluit bijstandverlening zelfstandigen) is temporarily available under more flexible conditions.
 This means that the viability of the business in question will not be verified and no partner income test or means test applies.
 Income support can be requested in the form of an additional maintenance payment and/or a working capital loan.